 We nurses understand the importance of Press Ganey, HCAHPS, patient safety initiatives and fiscal responsibility.
-The business of health care has become more cut-throat than ever before.
-But, somewhere along the way the lines became blurred and you forgot that the business of taking care of others cannot be accomplished unless you take care of those whom take care of you.
+The business of health care has become more cutthroat than ever before.
+But somewhere along the way the lines became blurred and you forgot that the business of taking care of others cannot be accomplished unless you take care of those who take care of you.

 I won’t insult your intelligence, so you are probably aware that a fine balance between recruitment and retention is paramount to the success of any company.
 We all know that it takes more resources and deeper purse pockets to hire and train employees, than it does to retain those whom already have shown some allegiance and loyalty.
 Anyone and everyone’s ‘system’ can be bled dry by a high turnover rate percentage.